1ay1/loom/content/posts/your-framework-is-lying-to-you.md

 excerpt: A blunt look at why modern web frameworks hide complexity instead of removing it.
 slug: your-framework-is-lying-to-you
 date: 2026-03-27
-tags: systems, c++, web, architecture, performance, loom-series
+tags: systems, cpp, web, architecture, performance, loom-series
 ---

 # Your Web Framework Is Lying to You